Communist Party of Turkey (modern)

-The Communist Party of Turkey (Türkiye Komünist Partisi, TKP) is a communist party in Turkey.
+The Communist Party of Turkey (Türkiye Komünist Partisi, TKP) is a Marxist-Leninist party in Turkey.
 It was founded as the Socialist Power Party (Sosyalist İktidar Partisi, SİP) on 16 August 1993.
 In 2001, the party changed its name to the Communist Party of Turkey (TKP).

 History

-The TKP that was founded in 2001 has its roots in 1978.
-In that year, a Leninist faction called Sosyalist İktidar (Socialist Power) voiced concerns about the main political line of the Workers' Party of Turkey (Türkiye İşçi Partisi or TİP).
+The TKP, which was founded in 2001, has its roots in 1978.
+That year, a Leninist faction called Sosyalist İktidar (Socialist Power) voiced concerns about the main political line of the Workers' Party of Turkey (Türkiye İşçi Partisi or TİP).
 The group claimed that the party's activities were not consistent with the programme of a revolutionary party, which should be defending socialist revolution.
 They also criticized the party's class collaborationism with the bourgeoisie.
-The group, headed by Yalçın Küçük and Metin Çulhaoğlu, argued that due to the oppressive terror atmosphere in the country the party gave in to unification policy within the left wing, thus losing the perspective of coming to power.
+The group, headed by Yalçın Küçük and Metin Çulhaoğlu, argued that due to the oppressive terror atmosphere in the country the party gave in to a unification policy within the left wing, thus losing the perspective of coming to power.
 The group printed the Sosyalist İktidar magazine during 1978–80 but it was not very effective.